cloud-66-internal/help.cloud66.com/_includes/references/clouds/cloud-rackspace.md

 Once you click Create user, you will be able to view the API Key by clicking *Show*.

-### Add Rackspace key to a application
+### Add Rackspace key to an application
-Visit the Cloud 66 Dashboard and select _Get started building a stack_.
+Visit the Cloud 66 Dashboard and select _Get started building an application_.
 After connecting to your Git repository and analyzing your code, you will be asked to _Add your cloud platform_.
 From this menu, select Rackspace and provide your API key.

 #### Note
 <div class="notice notice-warning"><p>